-This article was written as part of the Winter Influence Forum, a day devoted to Influence and Artificial Intelligence, organized by the WOÔ the ICD, and the EPF.
+This article was written as part of the Winter Influence Forum, a day devoted to Influencer Marketing and Artificial Intelligence, organized by WOÔ, the ICD, and the EPF.

-Nowadays, it is common to have an online meeting before the real one.
+Nowadays, it is common to have an online meeting before a face-to-face meeting.
 For instance, if a friend tells us about someone, our first instinct would be to google that person.
 Another common scenario is to check out LinkedIn to find out more about the person we will be meeting before a job interview.
 Almost one in two recruiters

 already followed this approach in the past five years.
 The emergence of professional social networks in recent years has probably greatly amplified this phenomenon.

-To put it differently, the place attached to our "virtual self" is more and more predominant.
-Our "avatar" often plays a pioneering role in meeting with other people, and our digital identity becomes a determining factor in our professional or social life.
+In other words, the place taken by our "virtual self" is more and more predominant.
+Our "avatar" is often a pioneer in meeting with others, and our digital identity becomes decisive in our professional or social life.

 What is a digital identity?